anjalibhavan/LSTM-Language-Model/README.md

 # LSTM-Language-Model
-Word-level LSTM model using Word2Vec models from Gensim for language modeling.
+Word-level LSTM language model using Word2Vec vectors from Gensim.
+The entire model is written using only Numpy and Gensim, in python.
+There is still some work left to be done, especially in the back-propagation part.
+Feel free to contribute to this repository further.